lukafaxx/raviolist/README.md

 name: II.
 Yoga Shangri-La
 ```

 For the sake of both reading simplicity and proper development, it is especially important that the values written under the **input** key of each character data file respect the same terminology across all games.
-In addition, we capitalize the first word of the value except for situational conditions written between parentheses.

 ```
-input: (in air) Quarter-circle forward x 2, all three kicks
+input: (in air) qcf qcf kkk
 ```

 For values under the **note** key, we make use of an inline formatted list.